tsloughter/ceug_4_2012/introduction/01_slide.md

 # Erlang for Web Development? #

 !SLIDE center
-# I know, I'll convert Erlang terms to HTML and functions to generate Javascript! #
+# I know, I'll convert Erlang terms to HTML and have functions to generate Javascript! #

 !SLIDE center
 # Now you have 2 problems! #